 Kia Sportage review - MPG, CO2 and running costs

 Sportage ranks as average for running costs and is predicted to hold its value well

-Despite price rises of between £400 and £1,200 the new Sportage offers good value for money in the class thanks to strong equipment levels.
-Its seven-year, 100,000-mile warranty is not only the best in its segment but also in the industry.
-Kia dealers also offer fixed-price servicing packs for three and five years allowing owners to manage their budgets.
+The Sportage offers good value for money in the class thanks to strong equipment levels.
+Its seven-year, 100,000-mile warranty is not only the best in its segment, but also in the industry.
+Kia dealers offer fixed-price servicing packs for three and five years allowing owners to manage their budgets.

-For perspective owners aiming to keep costs down, the front-wheel drive models are the better bets – and in particular the models fitted with the 1.6-litre diesel – steer clear of the all-wheel drive models as their economy is naturally worse and their CO2 emissions higher.
+For prospective owners aiming to keep costs down, the front-wheel drive models are the better bets – and in particular the models fitted with the 1.6-litre diesel mild hybrid engine.
+Steer clear of the all-wheel drive models as their economy is naturally worse and their CO2 emissions higher.
 Equally, those higher-spec models with bigger wheels will not return the best economy figures.

-Our experts predict that the Sportage will retain around 40 to 53 per cent of its value after three years and 36,000 miles come trade-in time.
+Our experts predict that the Sportage will retain an average of around 47% of its value after three years and 36,000 miles come trade-in time.
 This compares favourably to more expensive rivals like the Peugeot 3008, which is expected to hold on to 39 to 45 per cent over the same period.